PrismarineJS/flying-squid/doc/api.md

 #### "command"

 Emitted when player starts their message with a slash
-- message: Their commands (includes the slash)
+- command: Their commands (excludes the slash)

 Default: Handle command by command system